dengYt23/DSEP/README.md

     <img src="img/model.png" alt="DSEP Architecture" width="800" class="center">
 </div>

-This repository contains the code for DSEP (Diachronic Semantic Encoding Based on Pre-trained Language Model for Temporal Knowledge Graph Reasoning), a model designed to use pre-trained language models (PLMs) for temporal knowledge graph reasoning.
+This repository contains the code for DSEP (Diachronic Semantic Encoding Based on Pre-trained Language Model for Temporal Knowledge Graph Reasoning)[https://doi.org/10.1016/j.knosys.2025.113479], a model designed to use pre-trained language models (PLMs) for temporal knowledge graph reasoning.
 DSEP can be used to handle entity and relation prediction tasks in temporal knowledge graphs.

 ## Installation